levi770/web3-service/README.md

 }
 ```

-- `"network"`, is Ethereum or Polygon chainId.
+- `"network"` specifies the Ethereum or Polygon chain ID.
-- `"object_type"`, specified object type (ex.: "contract", "token").
+- `"object_type"` specifies the type of object (e.g. `"contract"` or `"token"`).
-- `"object_type"`, specified object id.
+- `"object_id"` is the ID of the specified object.
-- `"tx_hash"`, transaction hash, received after execution of blockchain transaction on client's side, microservice will get a transaction receipt from blockchain by this transaction hash an will set the object (contract or token) status in Db depending on the results of this transaction.
+- `"tx_hash"` is the transaction hash received after the execution of a blockchain transaction on the client side.
+The microservice will retrieve the transaction receipt from the blockchain using this transaction hash and will update the status of the object (contract or token) in the database depending on the results of the transaction.
-- `"tx_receipt"`, optional object, transaction receipt, received after execution of blockchain transaction on client's side
+- `"tx_receipt"` is an optional object containing the transaction receipt received after the execution of a blockchain transaction on the client side.

 Output data:
 `"text message"`